coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 Visit the
 [CLI documentation](../../reference/cli/server.md#--provisioner-daemons) for
-more information about increasing provisioner daemons and other options.
+more information about increasing provisioner daemons, configuring external provisioners, and other options.

 ### Adjust provisioner CPU/memory